Exo2EgoDVC: Dense Video Captioning of Egocentric Procedural Activities Using Web Instructional Videos: Related Work

-The \textit{paired} setting assumes to capture the same actions from different views~\cite{sigurdsson:cvpr18} or using synchronized egocentric and exocentric cameras~\cite{kwon:iccv21,sener:cvpr22}.
+The \textit{paired} setting assumes that the same actions are captured from different views~\cite{sigurdsson:cvpr18} or using synchronized egocentric and exocentric cameras~\cite{kwon:iccv21,sener:cvpr22,grauman:cvpr24}.
 Sigurdsson~\etal propose to learn a shared feature space between both views using metric learning~\cite{sigurdsson:cvpr18}.
 With camera calibration and head-camera tracking, other works~\cite{ohkawa:cvpr23,kwon:iccv21,khirodkar:iccv23} project annotated hand-object poses from exocentric to egocentric views.
 The \textit{unpaired} setting relaxes this assumption of view correspondence; thus, two videos are neither synchronized nor captured in the same environment.
-Several ways to learn view-invariant features across unpaired two videos have been proposed, such as knowledge distillation~\cite{li:cvpr21} and cross-view feature alignment~\cite{wang:iccv23,xue:arxiv23} or attention~\cite{truong:arxiv23}.
+Several ways to learn view-invariant features in unpaired videos have been proposed, such as knowledge distillation~\cite{li:cvpr21} and cross-view feature alignment~\cite{wang:iccv23,xue:arxiv23} or attention~\cite{truong:arxiv23}.
 Other methods employ domain adaptation techniques, such as adversarial training~\cite{choi:wacv20,munro:cvpr20} and pseudo-labeling~\cite{ohkawa:eccv22,ohkawa:access21}.

 Our work addresses this cross-view transfer problem for a new task domain, dense video captioning.
-Unlike action recognition, the transfer of dense video captioning requires modeling long-term dependencies of actions, which complicates the problem of view changes considering a longer sequence of a video.
-Since our used videos are asynchronous, we propose an adversarial training method that works in the \textit{unpaired} setting.
-Unlike adversarial adaptation in action recognition~\cite{choi:wacv20,munro:cvpr20}, we perform view-invariant learning in the pre-training stage to explicitly handle the mixed views in the source data.
+Unlike action recognition, the transfer of dense video captioning requires \eccvradd{handling longer sequence inputs, which highlights view changes as a longer sequence includes various views}.
+Since our work is based on asynchronous videos, we propose an adversarial training method that works in the \textit{unpaired} setting. \eccvadd{ Compared to adversarial adaptation in action recognition directly bridging between two datasets~\cite{chen:iccv19,choi:wacv20,munro:cvpr20}, we follow the idea of gradual domain adaptation~\cite{kumar:icml20,liu:neurocomp23,wang:icml22} by splitting a large domain gap caused by different recording setups and distinct viewpoints into smaller gaps, and resolve the gaps step-by-step.
+We offer a practical application of gradual adaptation beyond conventional setups~\cite{kumar:icml20,liu:neurocomp23,wang:icml22}, \eg, digit and portrait data. }